FIWARE/tutorials.NGSI-v2/docs/iot-over-mqtt.md

 '
 ```

-Before we wire-up the context broker, we can test that a command can be send to a device by making a REST request
+Before we wire-up the context broker, we can test that a command can be sent to a device by making a REST request
 directly to the IoT Agent's North Port using the `/v2/op/update` endpoint.
 It is this endpoint that will eventually be
 invoked by the context broker once we have connected it up.
 To test the configuration you can run the command directly
 as shown below.